Intermediate-Acting Insulin

 Other things to know

 Take intermediate-acting insulin as your doctor describes.
 It is usually administered under the skin with an injection pen.
-Good spots to inject include the abdomen, thigh, upper arm, and buttocks.5,6
+Talk to your doctor about potential injection spots for your specific insulin.5,6

 Your doctor may adjust your dose over time.
 Do not change your type or dose of insulin unless your doctor tells you to.
 Check your blood sugar regularly.
 Talk to your doctor about what level of blood sugar should be your target.
 Do not take intermediate-acting insulin if you have low blood sugar.5,6